martin-prillard/graph_cookbook/README.md

 Three different ways to use this project using:

-- DevContainer
+- Option A: DevContainer
-- Docker image
+- Option B: Docker image
-- Python environment
+- Option C: Python environment

 ### Option A: installation using DevContainer (recommended)